How to Take Product Photos

 You don’t need a large budget to create polished, perfect images.
 With the right tools, you can make your online store pop without breaking the budget at your shop.

-When it comes to purchasing decisions, more than 93% of consumers consider images a necessity.
+More than 93% of consumers consider images a necessity for purchasing decisions.

-Product images represent not only your physical product, but also provides a potential buyer the chance to evaluate the perceived value.
+Product images represent your physical product and provide a potential buyer the chance to evaluate the perceived value.

 Let’s look at Studio Proper’s product photos.

 They offer real-world images of people in their everyday environment using their products.
-Take a look at the images below:
+Take a look at the photos below:

 Include Branding Elements in Your Product Photos